New Brunswick Staycation Summer Vacation Ideas

 “Apart for now.
 Not forever.”

-On this episode of the Pickle Planet Podcast, co-hosts Tosh & Jenna share some of their favourite New Brunswick destinations and chat with the province’s Minister of Tourism, Heritage and Culture Bruce Fitch about the campaign, his beloved local haunts, and how a summer spent exploring our own province may have lasting impact as our collective pride of place is sparked.
-(Scroll down for the player, or head to iTunes, Spotify, or your favourite podcast app and subscribe to Pickle Planet Podcast – and watch for us on RogersTV, too!)
+On this episode of the Pickle Planet Podcast, co-hosts Tosh & Jenna share some of their favourite New Brunswick destinations and chat with the province’s then Minister of Tourism, Heritage and Culture Bruce Fitch about the campaign, his beloved local haunts, and how a summer spent exploring our own province may have lasting impact as our collective pride of place is sparked.

 Keep those receipts, folks!
 The province of New Brunswick is offering residents 20% back on up to $1,000 spent vacationing local this year!

 You can find the full details on the government’s website, but here’s a quick run down from their list of what you’ll want to keep handy to submit.